ionq-samples/qiskit-getting-started/README.md

 First, make sure you follow the Qiskit installation steps for your OS first, found [here](https://qiskit.org/documentation/getting_started.html).

-Also, make sure your python interpreter / environment has the `qiskit-ionq` provider installed, e.g. Using: `pip install qiskit-ionq`.
+Also, make sure your python interpreter / environment has the `qiskit-ionq` provider installed, e.g. using: `pip install qiskit-ionq`.

 ## Run the samples